Alexey Sergienko: Biography

 Born on November 29, 1968, in St. Petersburg, Alexey Sergienko currently lives and works in his gallery next to the Kazan Cathedral.
-For a long time, the main direction in his work resided in the genre of pop art and political art.
+For a long time, the main direction of his work was the genre of pop art and political art.
 His work has later switched to actionism, performance, installation and sculpture.
 One of the most recognizable works is, "Daisies", which was written in 2012.
 "Daisies" have become the artist's signature style and are present in almost every work.
 In the same year, Sergienko turned his BMW X6 into an art object - he transferred the print of his work "Chamomile" to the entire surface of the car.

 Sergienko is known for quite provocative art projects, for example, the collection of paintings “President.
 A man of the kindest soul”, pictures from which are in the Kremlin, the State Duma, the Ministry of Foreign Affairs, the Federation Council.

 In 2014, chocolate appeared on the market, on the wrapper of which there were images of paintings from the collection.
 The series continues with the Rodina collection, the main motive of which is the symbols of Russia - Putin, Kremlin stars, birch trees, nesting dolls, and chamomile.
 The collection was exhibited at the Parisian Louvre, and also served as the basis for the creation in 2014 of a clothing brand, and in 2015 - a collection of furniture.
 In 2016, an exhibition of Sergienko's paintings "Emotions of the World" was held, created for Putin's birthday.
 The collection shows the variety of emotions expressed by the head of state, based on photo chronicles published in the media.

 His other projects include: "Time Machine" (an art object that transports people to childhood), "Museum of Emotions" (an interactive museum telling about emotional intelligence), in which Dmitry Ozerkov, head of the department of contemporary art of the State Hermitage, commented, “A visit to such a museum inevitably gives an impetus to the development of our emotional intelligence, and therefore to the formation of a more accurate and independent view of the world.
 Emotional breadth is a necessary property of a person of the future for survival in a world that is almost completely controlled by artificial intelligence."